 The obvious reason is these games are straight to the gameplay, they offer a simple yet effective and wonderful experience, and the size of these games is less.

 The hyper-casual game genre is a reigning mobile game genre in the app stores.
-The simple, unique, and fun gameplay that these games provide is attracting a vast audience.
+The simple, unique, and fun gameplay of Hyper Causal games attracting a vast audience.
 The genre has yet to reach its peak, and it is a very promising genre if you are considering developing a mobile game.

 The main competitor in the hyper-casual genre is Voodoo, and it can be quite challenging to compete with them as they launch a new game almost every month, and they have an army of hyper-casual games for cross-advertisement.